AHT in the Age of Multi-Experience Customer-Centric Service

 The holistic approach dictates that the contact center’s efficiency, a positive CX, and a satisfactory end result is what keeps the service running smoothly, the customers loyal and the business thriving in these complex times.

-Instead, they should take a global approach to service efficiency by customizing their KPIs to include alternatives to the traditional AHT and view them holistically, alongside KPIs for customer satisfaction and outcomes.
+Instead, a global approach should be taken to service efficiency by customizing KPIs to include alternatives to the traditional AHT.
+These should be viewed holistically, alongside KPIs for customer satisfaction and outcomes.
 After all, it is the quality of the interactions and the ability to meet customer expectations – not speed – that are the real performance indicators.